williln/til/python/generate_toc_for_subdirectory.md

 ## GitHub Action

+> Note: This is currently broken.
+The Action "succeeds" but the README didn't change.

 Then, I added calls to this script for each TIL directory I wanted to include to the existing GitHub action.

 ```yaml